jungilhan/monkeylogviewer/README.md

  * Line numbers
  * Update support - only available in Windows

+##Downloads
+ The latest stable version of Monkey Log Viewer is 1.1.0
+ * Windows Installer - <a href="http://monkeylogviewer.googlecode.com/files/monkeyLogViewer-1.1.0.exe">monkeyLogViewer-1.1.0.exe</a>
+ * Windows Portable - <a href="http://monkeylogviewer.googlecode.com/files/monkeyLogViewer-1.1.0.zip">monkeyLogViewer-1.1.0.zip</a>

 ##Dependency
- * Qt version 4.7 or higher
+ * Qt version 4.7 or higher (It yout want to build source code)

 ##How to build
 ###On the command line